Difference between revisions of "Matabeleland" - Pindula

 Major Attractions

 Matabeleland North province is home to the mighty Victoria Falls which is one of the world's natural wonders.
 The Victoria Falls is an all year round tourist resort which accommodates peoples from different parts of the world who visit to see the wonder.
 Hwange National Park is also found in Matabeleland.
 It is the country's biggest national park with dozens of different species of wildlife.
-Matopo Hills and Khami Ruins are also a world heritage sites administered by the department of National Museums and Monuments.
+Matobo Hills and Khami Ruins are also a world heritage sites administered by the National Museums and Monuments of Zimbabwe.

 References